grd349/PBjam/docs/usage.rst

 Star
 ----
-The :class:`Star <~pbjam.star.star>` class is meant for more detailed control of the inputs for each star.
+The :class:`~pbjam.star.star` class is meant for more detailed control of the inputs for each star.
 The `Star notebook <example-star.ipynb>`_ shows a simple example of this.

 Advanced